mustafaquraish/A48S20/W6/index.md

 We want to show you how your program should work, so Mustafa created a webapp where you can play around with an implemented version of the assignment and test your test cases!
 Visit <a href="https://turtlerunner.herokuapp.com"> Turtle Runner</a> to enter your turtle commands and run it to get the expected output.
 (If you find any bugs or weird behaviour, let us know!)

 <a href="https://github.com/CSCA48S20/tutorials/raw/master/W6/angelas-surprise.txt" download> Here's a file </a> containing turtle instructions to Angela's favorite drawing 😃 (Right click, Save link as...)
+Give it a few seconds, its a LOT of instructions...